+Visitors often ask what to do in Ile de Re.
 Off the French coast by La Rochelle (Charente-Maritime), Ile de Ré (pop.
 12,000) is a narrow flat island 30 kilometres long.
-Of all the Charentais islands, Ré is undoubtedly the most popular, it is the premier French weekend and holiday destination.
-Attracted by the island’s beauty, many artists, writers and painters bought salt-workers’ and fishermen’s houses in the 1960s, and the island started becoming fashionable, a trend which has lasted to present day.
-The beauty of Ile de Ré is that whilst it is undoubtably exceptionally chic it has managed to retain all its authentic charm with white lime-washed, shuttered houses and narrow streets full of flowers and cobbles.
+Of all the Charentais islands, Ré is undoubtedly the most popular.
+Which makes it the premier French weekend and holiday destination.
+Attracted by the island’s beauty, many artists, writers and painters bought salt-workers’ and fishermen’s houses in the 1960s.
+After which, the island started becoming fashionable, a trend which has lasted to present day.
+The beauty of Ile de Ré is that bridges the gap between chic yet authentically charming.
+With white lime-washed, shuttered houses and narrow streets full of flowers and cobbles.

-In the north, the Fier d’Ars-en-Ré is a patchwork of mudflats and salt marshes, where every kind of wader and bird of prey is to be found.
-The flat-bottomed boats, the rakes of the salt-gatherers, the oyster beds and the scent of the moorland give Ile de Ré a romanticism without equal.
+In the north, the Fier d’Ars-en-Ré is a patchwork of mudflats and salt marshes which is a great cycle ride.
+During this ride, you can find every kind of wader and bird of prey.
+The flat-bottomed boats, rakes of the salt-gatherers, oyster beds and scent of moorland give Ile de Ré a romanticism without equal.